 The delaying habit is the real culprit.
-As it’s almost the time for the exams again so deal with this bad habit first.
+As it’s almost time for the exams again so deal with this bad habit first.
 Just kill the culprit before it destroys your grade.
 Gather the motivation (use any source you can get motivated from), set the goal, stop procrastinating and give it a start.

 YES, just mute your accounts for a week or two.
 Believe me, it’s not as daunting as it seems.
 Some students will really get offended by this tip, but just relax and observe, you will definitely find your accounts as your “time-eaters”.
 When you will set your timetable and will allocate time for study hours then keep your mobile phone away really far away from you.
 Mute all the notifications because you can easily be distracted by them.
-When you meet the required goal you are free to use your mobile, hangout or watch a movie or anything that you want to get yourself relaxed.
+When you meet the required goal you are free to use your mobile, hang out or watch a movie or anything that you want to get yourself relaxed.

 But prioritise studies in the studying hours of your plan.

 Choose a comfortable studying spot for you.
-It could either be your room, study, a park, a café or library.
-According to the recent studies on better memory and learning scientists now suggest switching your locations rather than studying at a single place.
+It could either be your room, study, a park, a café or a library.
+According to recent studies on better memory and learning scientists now suggest switching your locations rather than studying at a single place.
 The atmosphere change really helps you to bitterly memorise.

 After you get yourself done with all the above-mentioned stuff then this is the time for planning.
 Grab a cup of coffee to enlighten the “idea section” of your brain.
 Be realistic in making our plan.
 Don’t overburden yourself.
-Select a pace for yourself to accomplish all the task.
+Select a pace for yourself to accomplish all the tasks.
 Try to cover the intimidating parts of courses earlier to give yourself some mental peace.
 Also, try to cover more things in the starting days of the week, so you can have some relaxing time before the exam night.

-Are you okay in group studies?
+Are you okay with group studies?

 When you are all done with the planning and learning strategies.
 Start revising the course.
 Take revision notes.
-If you are having trouble in finding an appropriate note-taking method then have a look at our article how to master your notes taking skills.
+If you are having trouble finding an appropriate note-taking method then have a look at our article on how to master your notes taking skills.